obsidiandynamics/flywheel/README.md

 .build();
 ```

 That's all there is to it.
 You should now have a WebSocket broker listening on `ws://localhost:8080/`.
 Try it out with this [sample WebSocket client](http://websocket.org/echo.html).
+It should say 'CONNECTED', and not much else at this stage.

 The above snippet will return an instance of `EdgeNode`, which you can use to publish messages directly.
 Simply call one of `EdgeNode.publish(String topic, String payload)` or `EdgeNode.publish(String topic, byte[] payload)` to publish a text or binary message respectively on the given topic.